Chapter 4: What to Consider After Smoking a Hookah

 Last updated on 20.02.2025 | Reading time approx. 03:13 min

 When you finish a phunnel, the first thing you should take care of is the charcoal.
 The most important rule is never to leave the charcoal unattended.
+If, for any reason, the phunnel comes loose and something falls, it can cause a fire.

 The safest method is to extinguish the charcoal in water.
 This ensures that no embers remain that could later cause a problem.
 The best way is to have a bucket of water ready, where you can drop the charcoal, keeping you on the safe side.
+A little tip: Also, make sure that the charcoal is completely dry after extinguishing before disposing of it to eliminate any risk.

 That's it for the charcoal; in the next section, we will focus on other hot parts of the hookah.